NavyaKassa/RTL_Workshop/Day1/README.md

 Following these steps, we will convert your RTL design into a gate-level netlist, mapped to Sky130 standard cells, visualize the netlist, and save it for future use.

+## 6. Summary:
+- Simulator, Design & Testbench: Simulator models HDL designs, design is the Verilog code, and testbench verifies the design.
+- iVerilog: Open-source Verilog simulator that generates .vcd files for waveform viewing in GTKWave.
+- Lab: 2x1 Multiplexer Simulation: Simulate a 2x1 MUX design and observe registered output behavior in GTKWave.
+- Yosys and Logic Synthesis: Converts RTL into gate-level netlist using standard cell libraries for synthesis optimization.
+- Lab: Synthesis using Yosys: Hands-on synthesis of MUX design into gate-level netlist mapped to Sky130 cells.